 We are experiencing sweeping social and environmental changes across geographies, impacting lives and livelihoods.
-These changes call for need-based interventions. supported by the active participation of diverse stakeholders and interventions that deliver measurable outcomes bringing lasting change.
+These changes call for need-based interventions, supported by the active participation of diverse stakeholders; interventions that deliver measurable outcomes bringing lasting change.
 The Sustainable Development Goals (SDGs), also known as the Global Goals, launched in 2015, are a universal call to action to end poverty, protect the planet and ensure that people enjoy peace and prosperity.
 The SDGs provide business an unprecedented opportunity to make positive impact in the lives of many.

-The Tata group contributes to the realisation of the SDGs by supporting sustainable and meaningful actions in the communities in which it operates.
+The Tata group contributes to the realisation of the SDGs by supporting sustainable and meaningful actions in the communities and in which it operates.
 The group also employs sustainability levers in its business operations and offers products and services that help create value for customers and stakeholders.

-This document illustrates how the Tata group companies' activities are contributing to the realisation of the SDGs either through their business or through CSR.
-Besides, it describes the measurable impact that these activities can have on improving the quality of life and enhancing stakeholder value across communities they touch.
+This document illustrates how the Tata group companies' activities are contributing to the realisation of the SDGs either through the business or CSR.
+Besides, it describes the measurable impact that these activities can achieve to improve the quality of life, and enhance stakeholder value across communities they touch.
 The SDGs have now become a blueprint to help achieve and contribute to corporate responsibility.